tgirke/rcf/alerts.md

 ## Scheduled exceptions and downtimes

-To sustain future growth, the power load in the HPCC server room needs to be optimized.
-For this we have scheduled an HPCC (Biocluster) shutdown in four weeks from now which will start at noon on June 16th and last until noon June 17th.
-This will require a shutdown of ALL services: Slurm (queuing system), hosted websites, virtual environments/machines, storage access, backup systems and network services.
-We ask that you please make sure that you do not have any jobs running in the queue, and that you completely logout of the cluster (pigeon, owl, penguin, pelican, globus) before the shutdown.
+For routine maintenance and upgrades we have scheduled an HPCC (Biocluster) shutdown for 12:00AM, Jan-31-2018 to 12:00AM, Feb-01-2018.

-There are no downtimes or exceptions scheduled at this point.
+There are no other downtimes or exceptions scheduled at this point.

 ## SOP for scheduled shutdowns